Life in the Fast Lane: Personnel

-Covers
+Cover versions

-In 2007, Jill Johnson recorded the song on her album Music Row.
+In 2007, Swedish country and pop singer Jill Johnson recorded the song on her tenth studio album Music Row.

-The song was used as the soundtrack for the roller coaster The Eagles' Life In The Fast Lane, which opened at Hard Rock Park in May 2008.
+The song was used as the soundtrack for the roller coaster Eagles' Life in the Fast Lane, which opened at Hard Rock Park in May 2008.

-On July 25, 2019 the rock band Hinder released their cover of the song as a non album single.
+On July 25, 2019 the rock band Hinder released their cover version of the song as a non-album single.